-Conditioning sessions organized and run by members of the school's coaching staff are subject the 60minute limitation.
-Students, for example, who work out on their own at the school facility in weight lifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.
+Conditioning sessions organized and run by members of the school's coaching staff are subject the 75-minute limitation.
+Students, for example, who work out on their own at the school facility in weightlifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.

-- 3.2.7.4 Summertime Open Gym.
-It is permissible for students to be involved in NSAA activities of a school's open gymnasium program during the summer under the following conditions: - a.
-The gym is open for all individuals and all activities. - b.
-Schools may not designate sport-specific times. - c.
-Coaching or instruction is not provided. - d.
-School employees who are present restrict their duties to supervision of the facility. - e.
-Permitting the participation by non-high school students (graduates, adults or individuals not a member of the school) shall be determined by local school board policy. - 3.2.7.5 Summertime School Recreation Programs.
-Schools may sponsor summer recreation programs provided all individuals who wish to participate are permitted to attend and the competition is intra-school.
-Individual player equipment, except football helmets and pads, may be provided. - 3.2.7.6 Summertime Regulations for Athletes and Coaches.
-From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches, provided no support is received from the school district.
+- 3.2.8.4 Summertime Open Gym/Facilities.
+It is permissible for students to be involved in NSAA activities of a school's open training program during the summertime.
+Permitting the participation by non-high school students (graduates, adults, or individuals not a member of the school) shall be determined by the district's Board of Education policy. - 3.2.8.5 Summertime Regulations for Athletes and Coaches.
+From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches.

-- 1. The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
-If a high school coach or other adult associated with the school program is also the coach of an organized non-school team, practice and competition involving the coach and athletes of that non-school team may begin at the conclusion of the state tournament of that activity or during Week 46 of the standardized calendar, whichever date is later. - 2.
-If a high school coach or other adult associated with the school baseball program is also the coach of an organized non-school Junior or Senior Legion baseball teams that will practice and compete after July 31st in preparation for a qualifying state, regional or national Legion baseball tournament, that school must seek a waiver for the school-year, out-of-season Bylaw 3.2.2 (Organized Practice) from the NSAA Executive Director to continue their practice and competition through the completion of these tournaments. - 3.2.7.7 Summer Leagues.
-High school coaches are permitted to coach students from their school in summer league competition and games, provided there is no direct support from the school. - a.
-There must be evidence that the organization or individual conducting the league has rented or leased the school facility to prove the school is not involved with sponsorship or funding. - b.
-All league fees and costs are to be paid by the athlete and/or his/her parents.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in such leagues. - c.
-Team fundraisers may be used to finance summer league and camp activities.
+- A) The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
+If a high school coach or other adult associated with the school program is also the coach of an organized non-school team, practice and competition involving the coach and athletes of that non-school team may begin at the conclusion of the state tournament of that activity or during Week 46 of the standardized calendar, whichever date is later. - B) If a high school coach or other adult associated with the school baseball program is also the coach of an organized non-school Junior or Senior Legion baseball teams that will practice and compete after July 31st in preparation for a qualifying state, regional or national Legion baseball tournament, that school must seek a waiver for the school-year, out-of-season Bylaw 3.2.4 (Organized Practice) from the NSAA Executive Director to continue their practice and competition through the completion of these tournaments. - 3.2.8.6 Summertime Leagues/Competitions.
+High school coaches are permitted to coach students from their school in summer league competition and games, provided there is no direct support from the school. - A) All league fees and costs are to be paid by the athlete and/or his/her parents.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in such leagues. - B) Team fundraisers may be used to finance summer league and camp activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for summer league or camp activities.
-Any athlete receiving money for summer league/camps must participate in the fundraising activity. - d.
-The use of school names and uniforms (practice, game, warm-up or scrimmage vests) shall be considered school support and are prohibited. - 3.2.7.8 Summertime Use of School Facilities.
-Member schools may permit the use of their facilities in accordance with the school board rental policy.
-Examples of acceptable use of school facilities for activities are: - a.
-Summer Leagues.
-There must be evidence that the organization or individual conducting the league has rented or leased the facility to prove the school is not involved in its sponsorship or funding. - b.
-Commercial Sport Camps/Clinics.
-A school may rent its facility for use by individuals, including its own school coaches or other organizations for commercial camps/clinics or schools.
-Camps conducted by high school coaches shall be publicized as open to all area individuals wishing to attend and not limited to students from the coach's high school. - c.
-All-Star competition that involves graduated seniors. - d.
-Competitive meets and contests sponsored by non-school groups.
+Any athlete receiving money for summer league/camps must participate in the fundraising activity. - C) The use of school-issued game uniforms is prohibited. - 3.2.8.7 Summertime Use of School Facilities.
+Member schools may permit the use of their facilities in accordance with the district's Board of Education policy. - 3.2.8.8 Summertime Use of School Equipment.
+Member schools may permit the use of school equipment, other than school-issued game uniforms in accordance with the district's Board of Education policy.